Family: Fabaceae (Pea family)

-Gold-dust Wattle is usually a low shrub but some forms grow to head height, particularly in well-watered fertile soil.
+Gold-dust Wattle is usually a low shrub mostly under 50cm but some forms grow to head height, particularly in well-watered fertile soil.

 The leaves are sometimes almost round, but more often curved, narrowing to the base.
-It is very common, and it is absent from very few patches of the Castlemaine-Maldon-Chewton forests.
+It is very common, and it is present in most patches of the Castlemaine-Maldon-Chewton forests.

 It flowers in mid to late spring.
 It is usually one of the last of the spring-flowering wattles to flower.